Singular stochastic control problems motivated by the optimal sustainable exploitation of an ecosystem: Abstract

 \section{Abstract}

-We derive the explicit solution to a singular stochastic control problem of the monotone follower type with an expected ergodic criterion as well as to its counterpart with a pathwise ergodic criterion.
+We derive the explicit solutions to singular stochastic control problems of the monotone follower type with (a) an expected discounted criterion, (b) an expected ergodic criterion and (c) a pathwise ergodic criterion.
 These problems have been motivated by the optimal sustainable exploitation of an ecosystem, such as a natural fishery.
-Under general assumptions on the diffusion coefficients and the running payoff function, we show that both performance criteria give rise to the same optimal long-term average rate as well as to the same optimal strategy, which is of a threshold type.
-We solve the two problems by first constructing a suitable solution to their associated Hamilton-Jacobi-Bellman (HJB) equation, which takes the form of a quasi-variational inequality with a gradient constraint.\\
+Under general assumptions on the diffusion coefficients, the discounting rate function, the running payoff function and the marginal profit of control action, we show that the optimal strategies are of a threshold type.
+We solve the three problems by first constructing suitable solutions to their associated HJB equations, which take the form of quasi-variational inequalities with gradient constraints.
+In the cases of the ergodic control problems, we also use a suitable new variational argument.
+Furthermore, we establish the convergence of the solution of the discounted control problem to the one of the ergodic control problems as the discounting rate function tends to 0 in an Abelian sense.